typst/typst/docs/src/guides/guide-for-latex-users.md

 ```

 Set rules may appear anywhere in the document.
 They can be thought of as
-pre-setting the arguments of their function:
+default argument values of their respective function:

 ```example
 #set enum(numbering: "I.")